Oliver Travel Trailers

 U.S. Route 66 (US 66Route 66) was a United States Numbered Highway in Illinois that connected St. Louis, Missouri, and Chicago, Illinois.
 The historic Route 66, the Mother Road or Main Street of America, took long distance automobile travelers from Chicago to Southern California.

 You may have heard the song about Route 66 or even seen it featured in movies.
 However, until you and your RV meet this iconic drive in person, you cannot even imagine the full scope of this experience.
-Keep in mind that Route 66 stretches from Illinois to California – covering over 2,450 miles of highway road.
+Keep in mind that Route 66 stretches from Illinois to California, covering over 2,450 miles of highway.

-If you want to learn even more about this amazing stretch, feel free to stop by the Route 66 Association Hall of Fame & Museum in the city of Pontiac at some point during your stay.
+If you want to learn even more about this amazing stretch, feel free to visit the Route 66 Association Hall of Fame & Museum in Pontiac during your stay.

 There are plenty of RV parks and campgrounds that you will pass along the way – such as the Route 66 RV Resort in Albuquerque.